The media’s annual bout of blindness

 This remarkable malady invariably claims reporters from mainstream media outlets as its first victims.
 But the disease is highly contagious, and other reporters—including those outside Washington—frequently show the same symptoms.

 Fortunately the disease passes quickly, typically lasting only about 36 hours.
-Victims will recover completely by January 23, and by Friday even inexperienced journalists will be able to recognize a potential headline story immediately if a half-dozen people gather outside the Japanese embassy to protest the killing of innocent dolphins.
+Victims will recover completely, and by Sunday even inexperienced journalists will be able to recognize a potential headline story immediately if a half-dozen people gather outside the Japanese embassy to protest the killing of innocent dolphins.

 All comments are moderated.
 To lighten our editing burden, only current donors are allowed to Sound Off.
 If you are a donor, log in to see the comment form; otherwise please support our work, and Sound Off!